Mirpur, Azad Kashmir: History

-In 1808, Ranjit Singh annexed Jammu state, which was already a tributary since 1780, and in 1820 awarded Jammu to his commander Gulab Singh, who hailed from Jammu and had been under the service of Ranjit Singh for the past eight years.
+In 1808, Ranjit Singh annexed Jammu state, which had been a tributary since 1780.
+In 1820, he awarded Jammu to his commander Gulab Singh, who hailed from Jammu and had been under the service of Ranjit Singh for the past eight years.
 Between 1831 and 1839 Ranjit Singh bestowed on Gulab Singh the royalty of the salt mines in northern Punjab, and the northern Punjab towns including Bhera, Jhelum, Rohtas and Gujrat.
-Gulab Singh kept on expanding his kingdom, and in 1840 Baltistan was made subject to Jammu while Gilgit fell to a Sikh force from Kashmir in 1842.
+Gulab Singh kept on expanding his kingdom, and in 1840, Baltistan was made subject to Jammu while Gilgit fell to a Sikh force from Kashmir in 1842.
 The state of Kashmir was annexed by Ranjit Singh in 1819.
 However, the rebellion in Hazara in the beginning of 1846 compelled the country to be transferred to Raja Gulab Singh of Jammu as well.

-Ranjit Singh had given Poonch, Mirpur and Bhimber as a Jagir to Gulab Singh's younger brother Dhian Singh.
-However, in 1843 Dhian Singh died and Gulab Singh considered these areas now part of his territory.
-Though he wasn't able to establish full control due to resistances.
+Ranjit Singh had given Poonch, Mirpur, and Bhimber as a Jagir to Gulab Singh's younger brother Dhian Singh.
+However, in 1843 Dhian Singh died, and Gulab Singh considered these areas now part of his territory.
+He was not able to establish full control due to resistance movements.

-As an aftermath of the First Anglo-Sikh War and the Treaty of Lahore, The Treaty of Amritsar was signed between the British East India company and Raja Gulab Singh of Jammu on March 16, 1846.
+As an aftermath of the First Anglo-Sikh War and the Treaty of Lahore, the Treaty of Amritsar was signed between the British East India company and Raja Gulab Singh of Jammu on March 16, 1846.
 The British Government sold Kashmir to the Raja of Jammu for 75 lakhs Nanak Shahi Rupees.
-This treaty transferred him all the hill states between Ravi and Indus.
-The transfer included Kashmir, Hazara and the southern hill states including the former Khari Khariyali, thus sealing the fate of Mirpur with the new state of Jammu and Kashmir.
+This treaty transferred to him all the hill states between Ravi and Indus.
+The transfer included Kashmir, Hazara, and the southern hill states, including the former Khari Khariyali, thus sealing the fate of Mirpur with the new state of Jammu and Kashmir.

 Early Mirpur

-Since Mirpur lies in between where the Jhelum River meets the heavily forested foothills of the Pir Panjal mountains and above the plains of the largely treeless Punjab, it was an ideal spot for the construction of the boats used to carry goods from the Himalayas down the five rivers of the Punjab to the Indus River and onto the seaports in the Indus delta.
-Traders have been operating from there across the Indian Ocean for over three thousand years.
-Most of the crew on the boats trading up and down the Punjab and Indus River system were drawn from Mirpur, as training as a boat-builder was a necessary prerequisite for becoming a boatman.
+Since Mirpur lies in between where the Jhelum River meets the densely forested foothills of the Pir Panjal mountains and above the plains of the largely treeless Punjab, it was an ideal spot for the construction of the boats used to carry goods from the Himalayas down the five rivers of the Punjab to the Indus River and on to the seaports in the Indus delta.
+Traders have been operating from there across the Indian Ocean for more than three thousand years.
+Most of the crew on the boats trading up and down the Punjab and Indus River system were drawn from Mirpur, as training as a boatbuilder was a necessary prerequisite for becoming a boatman.